 He also looks at the implied stories in everything we do.
-We tell a story about our online business ideas with our tone of voice on a podcast, and the color choices on our website.
+We tell a story with the tone of our voice on a podcast and the color choices on our website.
 Our pricing, our response time, our About Me page, our “Contact Me” form … they all come together to tell the story of your business.

 If you’re a professional writer, of course you need to write well.
 But it isn’t just ability that makes a writer successful — it’s also wise positioning.
 It’s the implied story that your business tells.

 Here are my thoughts on five “story elements” that help you attract the right freelance writing clients, at the right pricing, in the right numbers.

 For any business, but particularly for a writer, the voice of your marketing is one of the most important story elements you have.

 What does that look like on your site today?
 Do you sound stiff and formal, or loose and conversational?
 Like tends to attract like, and the personality you put into your writing voice will tend to attract those qualities in your clients.

 The choices you make invite the kind of freelance writing clients you want

 Ask yourself what qualities your writing voice is conveying: